WolfwithSword/SubathonManager/README.md

 - Built in overlay editor and host server for local html widgets
 - Goals list tracking
 - Multiplier modes for time and/or points
+- External control API for integrating with complex setups and unsupported services
 - And more!

 ## License